Chia-Network/bladebit/README.md

 This repository depends on Chia's [bls-signatures](https://github.com/Chia-Network/bls-signatures) repository to generate keys and plot ids, which requires [Cmake](https://cmake.org/).
 At the time of this writing **Cmake 3.14+** is required by bls-signatures.
 See the repository for any updated build instructions.

 64-bit is supported only, for obvious reasons.
 Only Linux is currently completed.
-There are several platform abstractions misisng for macOS and Windows.
+There are several platform abstractions missing for macOS and Windows.

 ### Build & Install
 <details>